Carolingian Empire: Religion and the Church

 Charlemagne aimed to convert all those in the Frankish kingdom to Christianity and to expand both his empire and the reach of Christianity.
 The 789 Admonitio Generalis pronounced Charlemagne responsible for the salvation of his subjects and set out standards of education for the clergy, who previously had been mostly illiterate.

-Intellectuals of the time began to be concerned with eschatology, believing 800 A.D. to be 6000 AM based on calculations from Eusebius and Jerome.
+Intellectuals of the time began to be concerned with eschatology, believing 800 to be 6000 AM based on calculations from Eusebius and Jerome.
 Intellectuals such as Alcuin reckoned that the Charlemagne's coronation as emperor on Christmas Day 800 marked the beginning of the seventh and final age of the world.
 These concerns may explain why Charlemagne aimed to have everyone engage in acts of penance.

 Emperors

 For other Carolingian kings, see List of Frankish kings.
 For the later emperors, see Holy Roman Emperor.

 Legacy

-Carolingians in historiography

 Despite the relatively short existence of the Carolingian Empire when compared to other European dynastic empires, its legacy far outlasts the state that had forged it.
 In historiographical terms, the Carolingian Empire is seen as the beginning of 'feudalism'; or rather, the notion of feudalism held in the modern era.
 Though most historians would be naturally hesitant to assign Charles Martel and his descendants as founders of feudalism, it is obvious that a Carolingian 'template' lends to the structure of central medieval political culture.
-Yet some argue against this assumption; Marc Bloch disdained this hunt for feudalism's birth as 'the idol of origins'.
+Yet some argue against this assumption; Marc Bloch disdains this hunt for feudalism's birth as "the idol of origins."
 A concerted effort can be noted by Carolingian authors, such as Einhard, to establish a shift in continuity from the Merovingian to the Carolingian, likely where no such groundbreaking difference between the two ever existed.